balasulr/balasulr.github.io/final-project-post.md

 D2              195.0      NaN              NaN   NaN   2.381826   0.382799   1.423287 2.099125 2.361532 2.636456 3.671155
 PPE             195.0      NaN              NaN   NaN   0.206552   0.090119   0.044539 0.137451 0.194052 0.25298   0.527367
 ```

+- Each feature is a row and each statistic is a column
+- **count** - Number of non‑null entries (195 present, so no missing values)
+- **unique / top / freq** - Only relevant for non‑numeric columns like `name` (195 unique names, most frequent appears once)
+- **mean / std** - Average and standard deviation for numeric features
+- **min, 25%, 50%, 75%, max** – Minimum, quartiles and maximum values for numeric features

+### Key Observations:
+- Every feature has 195 values with no missing data
+- **Identifier column**: `name` is unique for each sample, confirming no duplicates

 [Back to Top](#machine-learning-ii-final-project-parkinsons-disease-detection)